 I decided to eat at Het Konings Huy with a lovely view of the New Church.
 The fish stew with tomato broth was delicious, and the little orange casserole dish was adorable.

 👩🏻💻 For my food blog → What I ate in THE NETHERLANDS – A Food Journal

 Discovering Delft by Foot

-The older part of Delft is a wonderful place to wander through, so put on those cute walking shoes!
-Have your camera ready because there is always something photo worthy right around the corner. 📸
+The older section of Delft is a wonderful place to wander through, so put on those cute walking shoes.
+Have your camera ready because there is always something photo worthy right around the corner.

 Rondvaart Delft offers guided canal cruises in silent cruiser boats that sail every hour between 11:00 and 17:00 (5:00 PM).